AnyLogic

 Agent-based modeling

 Although you can find a number of various definitions of Agent Based Modeling in the literature, from the viewpoint of practical applications agent based modeling can be defined simply as essentially decentralized, individual-centric (as opposed to system level) approach to model design.
-When designing an agent based model the modeler identifies the active agents, the agents (which can be people, companies, projects, assets, vehicles, cities, animals, ships, products, etc.), defines their behavior (main drivers, reactions, history, …), puts them in a certain environment, maybe establishes connections, and runs the simulation.
+When designing an agent based model the modeler identifies the active agents, the agents (which can be people, companies, projects, assets, vehicles, cities, animals, ships, products, etc.), defines their behavior (main drivers, reactions, history, …), puts them in a certain space, maybe establishes connections, and runs the simulation.
 The global (system-level) behavior then emerges as a result of interactions of many individual behaviors.
 AnyLogic supports Agent Based modeling (as well as Discrete Event and System Dynamics Modeling) and allows you to efficiently combine it with other approaches.

 Agent-based modeling is a new way to look at your organization